 Peroneal tendon tears are directly related to trauma to the foot or ankle.
 Any biomechanical characteristic of the foot that may contribute to an ankle sprain may contribute to a peroneal tendon tear.
 Those biomechanical characteristics may include rearfoot varus, forefoot valgus or metatarsus adductus.

 The differential diagnosis for a peroneal tendon tear includes;

 Initial care of peroneal tendon ruptures includes much of the same care recommended for ankle sprains; rest, ice, elevation, compression and anti-inflammatory medications.
-A 4-6 week period of conservative care is warranted before obtaining further testing such as an MRI.
+A 4-6 week period of conservative care is warranted post ankle sprain before obtaining further testing such as an MRI.
 Use of a walking cast or ankle brace may help to splint the peroneal tendons during conservative care.
 Most peroneal brevis tendon ruptures do not heal with mere conservative care and will require surgical repair.